Bira/octopus-carnival/_drafts/lets-read-dungeon-fantasy.md

 ---

-If you only read this blog through the GURPS Day feed, you might not know I've been doing a series of extensive "Let's Read" projects of all the D&D 4th Edition Monster Manuals and the Neverwinter Campaign Setting.
-I like those project!
-They're easy to write for.
+If you only read this blog through the GURPS Day feed, you might not know I've done a series of extensive "Let's Read" projects of all the D&D 4th Edition Monster Manuals and the Neverwinter Campaign Setting.
+I like those projects!
+They were pretty easy to write for.

 However, since none of its posts are GURPS articles, they don't get into the feed and I don't announce them on the GURPS-only forums and social networks I